Leptosphaeria maculans

 Leptosphaeria maculans (anamorph Phoma lingam) is a fungal pathogen of the phylum Ascomycota that is the causal agent of blackleg disease on Brassica crops.
-Its genome has been sequenced, and L. maculans is a well-studied model phytopathogenic fungus.
-Symptoms of blackleg generally include basal stem cankers, small grey lesions on leaves, and root rot.
+Its genome was one of the original plant pathogens that were sequenced using Sanger chemistry coupled with physical and genetic maps, indicative that L. maculans is a well-studied model phytopathogenic fungus.
+Most research focused on disease and its prevention.
+Symptoms of blackleg disease generally include basal stem cankers, small grey lesions on leaves, and root rot.
 The major yield loss is due to stem canker.
 The fungus is dispersed by the wind as ascospores or rain splash in the case of the conidia.
 L. maculans grows best in wet conditions and a temperature range of 5–20 degrees Celsius.
 Rotation of crops, removal of stubble, application of fungicide, and crop resistance are all used to manage blackleg.
 The fungus is an important pathogen of Brassica napus (canola) crops.

 Host and symptoms

 Leptosphaeria maculans causes phoma stem canker or blackleg.
 Symptoms generally include basal stem cankers, small grey oval lesions on the leaf tissue and root rot (as the fungus can directly penetrate roots).
 L. maculans infects a wide variety of Brassica crops including cabbage (Brassica oleracea) and oilseed rape (Brassica napus).
 L. maculans is especially virulent on Brassica napus.
 The first dramatic epidemic of L. maculans occurred in Wisconsin on cabbage.
 The disease is diagnosed by the presence of small black pycnidia which occur on the edge of the leaf lesions.
 The presence of these pycnidia allow for this disease to be distinguished from Alternaria brassicae, another foliar pathogen with similar lesions, but no pycnidia.